Skip to main content

 The first draft of the script heavily reworked the novel’s plot in order to not step on the toes of the army or the Hays Code.
 Prewitt was killed not by the incompetent soldiers of his own company but by enemy Japanese soldiers, and Karen was made into Holmes’ sister as opposed to his wife to sidestep the extra-marital affair.

 And you might be wondering, what Hollywood scavenger would change the writing on such a foundational level?
-What executive vulture had so little respect for Jones that he would neuter his book just to appease the men in suits?
+What dullard read Jones' book and thought he could just remove the backbone and the body wouldn't just shrivel?
+What executive vulture had so little respect for Jones that he would neuter his life's work just to appease the men in suits?

 Actually, it was none other than James Jones himself.